 Dr. Patrice Berger is selected as the Honors Program director in 1986.

 Ninety-three students are welcomed into the first class, and the Honors Student Advisory Board is created.

 The first three honors graduates walk across the stage, having completed 18 honors hours and a senior honors thesis.
 Students in the early years attended a weekly common lecture and seminar meetings.
 Dr. John Janovy, biological sciences, and Dr. Robert Knoll, English, present the first common lectures.

-The program outgrows its original offces in the Canfield Administration Building, and later at the Nebraska Union, and looks for a way to add a residential component to its academic offerings.
-The Honors Program offces move to their present location in Neihardt Hall, and the Love Wing is designated as Honors Program housing.
+The program outgrows its original offices in the Canfield Administration Building, and later at the Nebraska Union, and looks for a way to add a residential component to its academic offerings.
+The Honors Program offices move to their present location in Neihardt Hall, and the Love Wing is designated as Honors Program housing.

 The 1992 Honors Program Student Advisory Board is photographed.
 Student leadership has been integral in building the Honors Program and continues to be essential to its growth today.

 The Honors Program textbook scholarship is created.
 The incoming class is capped at 400 students.